noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ###### applications of findings of research to the claim
 ###### suggested improvements and extensions *relevant to the claim*

 All studies and data referenced were based around the NEDC, which is driven 'hot'.
-It could be beneficial to investigate the emissions generated during the first minutes of a drive, where the vehicle is considered 'cold' as it is a known that fuels that have high ethanol contenta https://eflexfuel.com/us/blog/do-cars-using-e85-start-in-the-cold, and shorter trips may not give the engine the opportunity to 'warm up'.
+It could be beneficial to investigate the emissions generated during the first minutes of a drive, where the vehicle is considered 'cold' as it is a known that fuels that have high ethanol content are less effective in these conditions due to their higher vaporisation energy cost https://eflexfuel.com/us/blog/do-cars-using-e85-start-in-the-cold, as well as the fact that shorter trips may not give the engine the opportunity to 'warm up'.